arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-vidor-4000/datasheets/datasheet.md

 - **Vin:** This pin can be used to power the board with a regulated 5 V source.
 If the power is fed through this pin, the USB power source is disconnected.
 This is the only way you can supply 5 V (range is 5 V to maximum 6 V) to the board not using USB.
 The pin is only an INPUT.
 - **5V:** This pin outputs 5 V from the board when powered from the USB connector or from the VIN pin of the board.
 It is unregulated and the voltage is taken directly from the inputs.
 - **VCC:** This pin outputs 3.3 V through the on-board voltage regulator.
 This voltage is 3.3 V if USB or VIN is used.
 - **Battery:** 3.7 V single-cell lithium-ion/lithium-polymer battery, connected through the onboard battery connector JST S2B-PH-SM4-TB(LF)(SN).
-Mating connector is JST PHR-2.
+The mating connector is JST PHR-2.

 </div>